 The implementation of an integrated communication approach as perceived by Van Riel and Fombrun (2007) is tricky in terms of balancing the marketing and corporate communication component.
 Cornelissen (2004) suggest a solution through a combined theoretical approach of using management (read marketing) and communication approach, but fails to convincingly demonstrate how the entire marketing function and communications would coexist, given their different theoretical and ethical orientations.
 Cornelissen's model gives various scenarios of coexistence of marketing and communication.
-First is an equal mix of marketing and communication, a dominant marketing approach and communication, a dominant communication approach and marketing, and a purely marketing or communication approach.
-This argument looks attractive from a practice perspective but it is not clear how the marketing theoretical orientation will reconcile with that of public relations.
+First is an equal mix of marketing and communication, a dominant marketing approach and communication, a dominant marketing, and a purely marketing or communication approach.
+This argument looks attractive from a practice perspective but it is not clear how the marketing theoretical orientations.